 - Physical Fitness

-Students accepted into the program will receive a $2,000/year High Flight Merit Scholarship.
-Students must remain in good standing to retain the scholarship each year.
+Students accepted into the program will receive a $1,000/semester High Flight Merit Scholarship.
+Students must remain in good standing to retain the scholarship each semester.

 - Qualify for a cadre position (student leadership in the Air Force JROTC program) in their junior and senior years.